sandeepbhardwaj/sandeepbhardwaj.github.io/_posts/2018-05-20-reverse-linked-list-recursively.md

 # Reverse Linked List Recursively in Java

-This guide explains the intuition, optimized approach, and Java implementation for reverse linked list recursively in java, with practical tips for interviews and production coding standards.

-## Problem

 Reverse a singly linked list using recursion.

-## Example

 Input: `1 -> 2 -> 3 -> 4`
 Output: `4 -> 3 -> 2 -> 1`

+---

-## Approach
+## Core Idea

-Recursively reverse the sublist starting from `head.next`, then attach current node at the end.
+Recursively reverse from `head.next` onward.

-Key operations after recursive call returns:
+After recursion returns, current `head` should be attached at the end of reversed sublist.

+Pointer rewiring on unwind:

 - `head.next.next = head`
 - `head.next = null`

+---

 ## Java Solution